nrwl/nx-examples/README.md

 ## Generate a library

-Run `ng g @nrwl/angular:lib my-lib` to generate a library.
+Run `nx g @nrwl/angular:lib my-lib` to generate a library.

 > You can also use any of the plugins above to generate libraries as well.